adbc-drivers/docs.adbc-drivers.org/drivers/index.md

 # ADBC Drivers

-The ADBC Drivers organization provides a set of ADBC drivers for different vendors.
-All drivers implement the ADBC 1.1 interface and can be used from different languages including Go, Python, Rust, and more.
+The ADBC Driver Foundry provides a set of ADBC drivers for different vendors.
+All drivers implement the ADBC 1.1 interface and can be used from different languages including Go, Python, R, Rust, and more.

 :::{toctree}
 :maxdepth: 1